-Disenrollment from Blue Cross Medicare Advantage means ending your membership.
+Disenrollment from Blue Cross Medicare Advantage Dual Care means ending your membership.
 Disenrollment can be voluntary or involuntary.
 We are not allowed to ask you to leave the plan because of your health.

 You may end your membership in our plan only during certain times of the year, known as enrollment periods.
 All members have the opportunity to leave the plan during the Annual Enrollment Period.
 In certain situations, you may also be eligible to leave the plan at other times of the year.
-Refer to your the Evidence of Coverage Section titled "When can you end your membership in our plan?"
+Refer to your Evidence of Coverage for more information.

 To voluntarily disenroll:

-Blue Cross and Blue Shield of New Mexico (BCBSNM) must disenroll an individual from Blue Cross Medicare Advantage in the following cases:
+Blue Cross and Blue Shield of New Mexico (BCBSNM) must disenroll an individual from Blue Cross Medicare Advantage Dual Care in the following cases: